ericogr/k8s-object-template-operator/README.md

 This operator can be used to create any kubernetes object dynamically.
 Create your models and set parameters to create new objects.

 ## Use case
 Many kubernetes clusters are shared among many applications and teams.
-Sometimes services are available within the cluster scope and teams can use it to create or configure services using kubernetes spec (such as PrometheusRoles, ExternalDNS, etc.).
+Sometimes services are available within the cluster scope and teams can use it to create or configure services using kubernetes spec (such as PrometheusRule, ExternalDNS, etc.).
 Some of these specs are too complex or contain some configurations that we do not want to expose.
 You can automatize creation of many objects using one template.

 Use this operator can create these kubernete objects based on templates and simple namespaced parameters.
 You can give permissions to user create parameters but hide templates and created objects from developers / users using the Kubernetes RBAC system.